Grayscale image of a robotic arm in a clean, modern environment.

 1. The difference in damages:

 Workers’ compensation claim doesn’t cover the pain and suffering incurred by the injury.
-If you are hurt during the scope of work and if there is no third-party responsible for the injury caused, then you are not entitled to any compensation.
+If you are hurt during the scope of work and if there is no third party responsible for the injury caused, then you are not entitled to any compensation.

-This acts as an economic burden to the family and friends of the injured worker which would impose an emotional strain for the rest of their life.
+This acts as an economic burden to the family and friends of the injured worker, which would impose an emotional strain for the rest of their life.

 2. Subrogation:

-When you have both a worker’s compensation claim and a personal injury lawsuit, the worker’s compensation provider has the legitimate right to demand that you repay them for the medical assistance you received.
+When you have both a worker’s compensation claims and a personal injury lawsuit, the worker’s compensation provider has the legitimate right to demand that you repay them for the medical assistance you received.
 This is termed Subrogation.

 In such a scenario, a personal injury lawyer is contacted to negotiate the claim made with the worker compensation insurer.